Jim Mattox (baseball)

 James Powell Mattox (December 17, 1896 – October 12, 1973) was an American professional baseball player.
 He played as a catcher in Major League Baseball for the Pittsburgh Pirates in 1922 and 1923.

+Biography

 His brother, Cloy Mattox, played in three games for the Philadelphia Athletics in 1929.
 Another brother, Marv Mattox, was a teammate in college.

 James played college football for the Washington and Lee Generals football team of Washington and Lee University.
 He was selected in 1919 to the College Football All-Southern Team.
 He made the field goal to upset Georgia Tech.

 Mattox was later a catcher for the Pittsburgh Pirates from 1922 to 1923.
 He was then sold to the Wichita Falls club.